 The balance of the trust funds is a measure of the historical relationship between receipts dedicated to the programs and their expenditures.
 Therefore, it is important to understand that securities held by the funds are essentially bookkeeping mechanisms to track cash flows in and out of the accounts.
 However, trust funds have an important legal meaning in that a balance is required to permit spending from a fund.

-Between 1984 and 2009, the Social Security ran significant cash surpluses (excluding interest).
+Between 1984 and 2009, Social Security ran significant cash surpluses (excluding interest).
 Such surpluses were primarily the result of program reforms enacted in 1983.
 Those reforms slowly raised the retirement age and increased payroll taxes, which produced substantial trust fund reserves (or balances) during the 1990s and early 2000s.

 In 2010, Social Security began running cash deficits (excluding interest).
 Without reforms, the trustees project that cash-flow deficits will grow rapidly.
-Between now and 2034, the annual cash deficits will total $2.9 trillion dollars.
+Between now and 2035, annual cash deficits will total $2.9 trillion dollars.
 As Social Security runs those cash deficits, the trust funds will “redeem” their Treasury securities and the Treasury will have to borrow funds from the public to cover the shortfalls.

 Demographics and Social Security